scarborough-courtney/ohimanual/content/install_tbx.md

 **sync = pull + commit + push**

 The following describes how to use GitHub to access and sync your assessment repository.
-For more in-depth information about the following steps, read *Git and GitHub* by Hadley Wickham, available at http://r-pkgs.had.co.nz/git.html
+For more in-depth information about the installation steps, read *Git and GitHub* by Hadley Wickham, available at http://r-pkgs.had.co.nz/git.html